analogdevicesinc/iio_ros2/README.rst

 Buffers
 --------------------------------------------------------------------------------

 A buffer represents continuous data capture from a device.
+Operations that can be performed on buffers involve acquiring data from the device (``read``) and sending data to the device (``write``).

 The following operations can be performed with IIO buffers:

-- **Create buffer**: The device starts capturing data.
+- **Create buffer**: Initializes a buffer for a specific device.
+For input devices, it starts hardware data acquisition on the selected channels.
+- **Destroy buffer**: Stops buffer operations on a device and releases associated resources.
-- **Refill buffer**: Data is transported from the device to the client via an ``Int32MultiArray`` in a service response.
+- **Refill buffer**: Data is transported from the hardware device to the client via an ``Int32MultiArray`` in a service response.
+- **Read buffer**: A convenience operation that bundles destroy, input buffer creation and refill into one service call.
+The operation ensures that the buffer contains the latest samples captured from the device, rather than potentially stale data from previous operations.
+- **Buffer Write**: A convenience operation that combines buffer destruction, output buffer creation and data transmission in a single service call.
+It pushes sample data from the node to the hardware device.
+In cyclic mode, the samples repeat in a loop.
 - **Enable buffer topic**: The node initiates a continuous capture and publishes acquired data on the associated topic.
-- **Destroy buffer**: The device stops capturing data.
-- **Read buffer**: A convenience operation that bundles buffer creation and refill into one service call.
+- **Disable buffer topic**: The node stops the continuous transfer of data to the buffer topic.

 When creating a buffer, a channels array is required as a parameter for the service request.
 For example: